 The HTC U11 is a compelling smartphone.
 It boasts the company’s UltraPixel camera — which is now the highest scored smartphone camera on DxOMark — and it’s powered by Qualcomm’s new Snapdragon 835 processor, with an AI-powered assistant for good measure.

 But Samsung’s Galaxy S8, its prime competition, is no less a powerhouse.
 It sports the same Qualcomm Snapdragon 835 processor as the U11, plus wireless charging, a water-resistant design, and Bixby, Samsung’s own AI-powered assistant.
 Which phone gives you more bang for your buck?
-We pit the HTC U11 against the Samsung Galaxy S8 in a hardware battle to the finish.
+We pit the HTC U11 against the

 Specs and performance